Use the Academic Committee as a platform to exchange best practices

 Evaluate budget proposals for academic events while ensuring that this budget is used fairly and to its fullest potential

-Through the UC Database, a document that contains crucial information about each UC, we hope to support incoming, current and outgoing students.
-Examples of topics discussed in the document include curriculum structure, mental health support services, Master’s transition, etc. This database is available to all members of the UCSRN and can be used for reference.
+Through the UC Database, a document that contains crucial information about each UC, and other potential mediums, we hope to support students and UC’s by providing access to these resources.
+Examples of topics discussed in the database include curriculum structure, mental health support services, Master’s transition, etc. This database is intended for UCSRN members, but is available to anyone.

 Increase the visibility of the UCSRN by promoting the academic tools offered to students